t04glovern/selfie2anime-tutorial/.blog/README.md

 ---

-Google Colab is the easist to get started with however it's likely only going to be useful for inference.
+Google Colab is the easiest to get started with however it's likely only going to be useful for inference.
 This is because it's designed for prototyping and the GPU/TPU that is attached to the instance might not always be around.
 This isn't preferable given we want to train for long periods of time.

-To open the sample notebook.ipynb, open the following:
+To open the sample `notebook.ipynb`, open the following:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/t04glovern/selfie2anime-tutorial/blob/master/notebook.ipynb)